 - 2 tsp pure vanilla extract

 - 1/2 tsp salt

-- 1 and 1/2 cups brown sugar (click for a Sugar-Free Deep Dish Cookie Pie)
+- 1 1/2 cup brown sugar or unrefined sugar (click for a Sugar Free Cookie Pie)

 - 1 cup chocolate chips

-Blend everything (except the chips) very well in a good food processor (not a blender).
-Mix in chips, and pour into an oiled pan (I used a 10-inch springform pan, but you can use a smaller pan if you want a really deep-dish pie.)
+Blend everything except the chips very well in a food processor.
+Mix in chips, and pour into a greased pan.
+I normally use either a 10 or 9-inch springform pan.
 Cook at 350F for around 35-40 minutes.
 Let stand at least 10 minutes before removing from the pan.
-(Some commenters have had success with a blender, but I did not.
-Try that at your own risk, and know the results will be better in a high-quality food processor such as a Cuisinart.)
+Some commenters have had success with a blender, but try that at your own risk and know the taste/texture will be better in a high-quality food processor.